ArcticEcho/DRG-Mods/Gameplay/Misc/README.md

+# Misc Gameplay Mods

-Random/fun mods that don't belong in the other categories
+Random/fun mods that don't belong in the other categories.

 <!-- mod list -->

 ## Barrel Yeet 10x - v1